11 Day Kimberley Coast Photography Expedition 2024

 leader and tutor - Michael Snedic

-On this expedition, Michael Snedic is there to help you photograph the stunning scenery and wildlife we will encounter.
+On this expedition you will have access every day to a professional nature photographer and instructor.
+Michael is there to help you photograph the stunning scenery and wildlife we will encounter.
 He will be conducting a series of classes throughout the voyage, as well as being on-hand throughout the outings.

-As well as being a professional wildlife and nature photographer, Michael is an experienced photographic tutor (20 years).
-He is an experienced (27 years) and widely published wildlife and nature photographer and writer.
-Michael's articles and images have featured in many magazines, calendars, diaries, books, brochures, billboards and many other publications, across Australia and the world.
+Michael is an experienced (27 years) and widely published wildlife and nature photographer, writer, competition judge and tutor.
+His articles and images have featured in many magazines, calendars, diaries, books, brochures, billboards and many other publications, across Australia and the world.
+Michael was a judge for Australia's premier bird photography competition 'Birdlife Australia Awards' in 2022 and 2023, the international 'WildArt Photographer of the Year' in 2023 and the international 'Nature TTL Photographer of the Year' in 2024.

 Itinerary: